Namir50/Retail_Sales_Analysis/README.md

 GROUP BY 1
 ```

-4. **Find the average age of customers who purchased items from the 'Beauty' category.**:
+4. **Find the average age of customers who purchased items from the 'Beauty' category**
 ```sql
 select category, sum(total_sale) as totat_sales from retail_sales_tb group by category;
 ```

-5. **Find all transactions where the total_sale is greater than 1000**:
+5. **Find all transactions where the total_sale is greater than 1000**
 ```sql
 SELECT * FROM retail_sales
 WHERE total_sale > 1000
 ```

-6. **Find the total number of transactions (transaction_id) made by each gender in each category**:
+6. **Find the total number of transactions (transaction_id) made by each gender in each category**
 ```sql
 select gender,category, count(transactions_id) from retail_sales_tb group by gender,category;
 ```

 7. **Calculate the average sale for each month.
-Find out best selling month in each year**:
+Find out best selling month in each year**
 ```sql
 WITH monthly_avg AS (
   SELECT